Parameterized Max Min Feedback Vertex Set: Natural Parameter Algorithm

 \section{Natural Parameter Algorithm}

-In this section we will present an FPT algorithm for \mmFVS{} parameterized by the natural parameter, i.e.\ the size of the maximum minimal feedback vertex set $k$.
+In this section we present an FPT algorithm for {\mmFVS} parameterized by the natural parameter, i.e., the size of the sought minimal feedback vertex set $k$.
 The main theorem of this section is the following.

-\begin{theorem} \mmFVS{} can be solved in time $9.34^{k} n^{\bO(1)}$. \end{theorem}
+\begin{theorem} can be solved in time $9.34^{k} n^{\bO(1)}$. \end{theorem}

-\subparagraph*{Structure of the Section.} In~\cref{subsec:path_restricted} we define the closely related \ammFVS{} problem, and prove that it remains NP-hard, even on some instances of specific form, called \emph{path restricted instances}.
-Subsequently, we present an algorithm dealing with this kind of instances, which either returns a minimal feedback vertex set of size at least $k$ or concludes that this is a No instance of \ammFVS.
-Afterwards, in~\cref{subsec:general_algorithm}, we solve \mmFVS{} by producing a number of instances of \ammFVS{} and utilizing the previous algorithm, therefore proving~\cref{thm:mmfvs_natural_algo}.
+\subparagraph*{Structure of the Section.} In \cref{subsec:path_restricted} we define the closely related {\ammFVS} problem and prove that it remains NP-hard, even on some instances of a specific form, called \emph{path-restricted}.
+Subsequently, we present an algorithm dealing with these kinds of instances, which either returns a minimal feedback vertex set of size at least $k$ or concludes that this is a No instance of \ammFVS.
+Afterwards, in \cref{subsec:general_algorithm}, we solve {\mmFVS} by producing a number of instances of {\ammFVS} and utilizing the previous algorithm, thereby proving \cref{thm:mmfvs_natural_algo}.

-\subparagraph*{Oversight of \cite{corr/abs-2208-01953}.} The algorithm of~\cite{corr/abs-2208-01953} performs a branching procedure which marks vertices as either belonging in the feedback vertex set or the remaining forest.
+\subparagraph*{Oversight of \cite{arxiv/GaikwadKMST22}.} The algorithm of Gaikwad et al.~\cite{arxiv/GaikwadKMST22} performs a branching procedure which marks vertices as either belonging in the feedback vertex set or the remaining forest.
 The flaw is that the algorithm ceases the branching once $k$ vertices have been identified as vertices of the feedback vertex set.
-However, this is not correct, since deciding if a given set $S_0$ can be extended into a minimal feedback vertex set $S\supseteq S_0$ is NP-complete and even W[1]-hard parameterized by $|S_0|$~\cite{CaselFGMS22}.
-Hence, identifying $k$ vertices of the solution is not, in general, sufficient to produce a feasible solution and the algorithm of~\cite{corr/abs-2208-01953} is incomplete, because it does not explain how the guessed part of the feedback vertex set can be extended into a feasible minimal solution.
-Intuitively, the pitfall here is that, unlike other standard maximization problems, such as \textsc{Max Clique}, \mmFVS{} is not monotone, that is, a graph that contains a feasible solution of size $k$ is not guaranteed to contain a feasible solution of size $k-1$ (consider, for instance, a $K_{2,n}$).
+However, this is not correct, since deciding if a given set $S$ can be extended into a minimal feedback vertex set $S^* \supseteq S$ is NP-complete and even W[1]-hard parameterized by $|S|$~\cite{CaselFGMS22}.
+Hence, identifying $k$ vertices of the solution is not, in general, sufficient to produce a feasible solution and the algorithm of~\cite{arxiv/GaikwadKMST22} is incomplete, as it does not explain how the guessed part of the feedback vertex set can be extended into a feasible minimal solution.
+Intuitively, the pitfall here is that, unlike other standard maximization problems, such as \textsc{Max Clique}, {\mmFVS} is not monotone, that is, a graph that contains a feasible solution of size $k$ is not guaranteed to contain a feasible solution of size $k-1$ (consider, for instance, a $K_{2,n}$).